human-zoo-dan/gpt-pilot/workspace/story-bloom-openai/README.md

 ### Quickstart

-To set up the project, follow these steps:

-1. Clone this repository.
+- Clone this repository.
-2. Install the dependencies by running `npm install` in your terminal.
+- Install the dependencies by running `npm install` in the terminal.
-3. Create a `.env` file at the root of your project and fill in the appropriate values as shown in the `.env.example` file.
+- Create a `.env` file at the project root and fill in the appropriate keys according to the `.env.example` file.
-4. Run the application by entering `npm start` in your terminal.
+- Start the application by entering 'npm start' in the command line interface.

-The application is now up and able to create and store unique, engaging stories.
+Now, the Story-Bloom-OpenAI is ready to serve unique and engaging stories.

 ### License

 Copyright (c) 2024.
-This project is proprietary and not open source.
+This project is proprietary and not open-source.